 When I was little, my father decided to take me to his sister's house to live with her because neither of my parents could take care of me.
 My father died when I was 2 years old, so I did not get to meet him.

 My aunt did not have any children, so she gave me everything I needed.
 Now that I am an adult, I realize that family is more important than having everything you need.
-The family and the
+The family and the mother offer a natural trust.

 My aunt was a teacher.
 She died when I was 19 years old.
 However, I was blessed to finish high school and had some extra education in electricity.